mohammedfajer/notes/docs/GAP5005 Games Hardware Development/tutorial-unity/week2/ws4.md

 - **f)** Open up your **Shooting** script and create a new function called **IsShooting()**; make sure the function return a bool.

-- **g)** Inside your **ShootingInput** function add some logic which checks to see if the left mouse button is pressed once; if it is, return true; if it's not, return false.
+- **g)** Inside your **IsShooting()** function add some logic which checks to see if the left mouse button is pressed once; if it is, return true; if it's not, return false.
 Remember, we only want to check for one press, not continuous.

-- **h)** In a suitable place, check to see if **IsShooting** is true, and if it is, instantiate your bullet variable at the position and rotation of your **spawnPoint** variable.
-Run your game and shoot the cannon - if everything is correct your bullet should spawn at the **spawnPoint** GameObject and fall gracefully to the ground; make the cube prefab smaller if you need to.
+- **h)** In a suitable place, check to see if **IsShooting()** is true, and if it is, instantiate your bullet variable at the position and rotation of your **spawnPoint** variable.
+Run your game and shoot the cannon - if everything is correct your bullet should spawn at the **spawnPoint** GameObject and fall gracefully to the ground; make the bullet sphere prefab smaller if you need to.